filter_dominated_within_sets#

 - Returns:

 – A numpy array where each set only contains nondominated points with respect to the set (last column is the set index).
-Points from one set can still dominated points from another set.
+Points from one set can still dominate points from another set.

 Examples